vwh/temp-mail/README.md

 ### Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you have following:

 *   **Bun**: Installed on your system.
 *   **Cloudflare Account**: With access to Workers, Email Routing, and D1.

 ### Project Setup

-1.  **Install Dependencies**: Install the necessary JavaScript dependencies.
+1.  **Install Dependencies**: Install necessary JavaScript dependencies.
     ```bash
     bun install
     ```